 Snapchat is a bit of an interesting addition to the social media ecosphere.
 With so many options out there, it’s surprising that Snapchat sees nearly 347 million daily users – myself being one of them.
 So, why is the platform so popular?
 Well, it lies in its ability to enable individuals to depict an authentic sense of self.

 The platform, developed in 2011, places focus on instant messaging – but not in the way of iMessage or Whatsapp.
 Rather, Snapchat centres around cameras, a piece of tech that (at the time of release) was slowly but surely being adopted by nearly every mobile device.
-This early implementation of ‘photo messaging’, played a crucial role in appealing to its user base.
-As suggested by Piwek & Joinson (2016) the app encouraged spontaneity, with Snapchat’s signature ‘self-destructive’ functionality meaning users could risk sharing imperfect content.
+This early implementation of ‘photo messaging’ played a crucial role in appealing to its user base.
+As suggested by Piwek & Joinson (2016), the app encouraged spontaneity, with Snapchat’s signature ‘self-destructive’ functionality meaning users could risk sharing imperfect content.
 There’s a reason so many Snapchats are of someone’s double chin, as there’s very little risk of it being publicised – especially in comparison to other social medias.
-Similarly, its flawless integration of the camera was another key to its success.
-Photo-taking isn’t simply a feature but rather its primary use.
-Sure, individuals could text without it, however unlike other messaging apps, taking photos is encouraged – with the process feeling smooth and instantaneous (unlike its competitors).

 However, this was the 2010’s and, though this sense of authenticity was key to Snapchat’s early life – the novelty of the platform wore off over time.
-As the service has become more and more mainstream, the app has transitioned from targeting Gen Z and Millenials (the majority of the app’s users), and rather is looking to offer itself to everyone.
-We can see this more and more, with Snapchats newfound development as a web app being a prime example.
-This isn’t to say the platform has become worse, but rather is simply looking to cement its place in the market as an international, free and fully accessible messaging app.
+As the service has become more and more mainstream, the app has transitioned from targeting Gen Z and Millennials (the majority of the app’s users), and rather is looking to offer itself to everyone.
+We can see this more and more, with Snapchat’s newfound development as a web app being a prime example.